Behavior and Training, Diseases, Internal Parasites and Deworming, Puppy and Kitten Care

 Poop On Dogs Bum: Fecal Contamination

-Constipation and diarrhea can also cause itching.
-Diarrhea can leave a dog with a messy and matted bottom, while constipation can cause feces to get caught in the hair around the anus.
+Canine constipation and diarrhea can also cause itching.
+Diarrhea in dogs can leave a dog with a messy and matted bottom, while constipation can cause feces to get caught in the hair around the anus.
 This is more commonly seen in long-haired breeds.
 Fecal contamination can cause discomfort and irritation, leading the dog to drag his rear end to find relief.

 How to Get Poop Off Dogs Bum